 It is important to maintain the health of your advisory board member's contact information, i.e. mailing address, phone and email address.
 Please check this information no less than once a year.
-If a member's contact information changes, please notify your respective Dean, their administrative assistant, the Vice-President of Instruction and her administrative assistant.
+If a member's email changes, please notify Denise who manages a WTCE promotions email distribution list that includes all advisory board members.